entando/entando-docs/vuepress/docs/next/tutorials/devops/entando-operator.md

 ---

 # Configure the Entando Operator
 This tutorial demonstrates how to provide a ```ConfigMap``` for the Entando Operator to customize its behavior.
+See the template file below for possible settings related to timeouts, TLS/SSL configuration, or the default image repository.
+Some specific tutorials (e.g. [Plugin Configuration Profiles](./plugin-configuration.md)) also require updates to the Entando Operator configuration.

 ## Prerequisites
 The Entando Operator makes use of an optional ```ConfigMap``` named ```entando-operator-config```.
-It must be present in the same namespace.
+It must be present in the same namespace as the Operator.
 In a quickstart environment, you can check for its presence with this command:
 ```sh
 kubectl get configmap -n entando
 ```